Skip to main content

 Receipts will not be required.
 However there will be a reporting / evaluation process which occurs post-festival and may seek some detail relating to how you used the fund.
 This process will also look to explore the impact of the fund on your and your show’s development.
 Funding of £500 is ringfenced to support admin and reporting requirements – this may be your own time or external support – and you should include how you will monitor and record your progress in your planning.

-No. We will need the details of a UK bank account but there is no requirement for this to be a business account.
-All recipients are expected to follow the correct processes in terms of VAT and any other taxable aspect of their Fringe finances but there is no requirement for any applicants to hold any specific company or charity status or confirm this detail as part of their application or funding.
+No. We will need the details of a bank account but there is no requirement for this to be a business account.
+All recipients are expected to follow the correct processes in terms of taxation and other aspects of their Fringe finances but there is no requirement for any applicants to hold any specific company or charity status or confirm this detail as part of their application or funding.

 Once confirmed as eligible, applications will be assessed based on responses to the following three questions as set out in the form: